 Hi!
 I’m Christie (she/her).
-I enjoy lending support to self-healing that co-creates the conditions for more clarity, choice, and connection, inside & out.
+I enjoy co-creating the everyday conditions for more clarity, choice, and connection, inside and out.

 Learn more about my offerings.